 Calico Theatre provides production resources to support North Island primary and intermediate schools to mount large-cast productions - choose from 7 different shows.
 Now booking for 2025-26.

-Stage Combat workshop, free for Manawatu students aged 14 to 18 - 7 June, Palmerston North.
+Voice workshop, free for Manawatu students aged 14 to 18 - 11 October, Palmerston North.

 Join us for a 3-day professional development residency in Tāmaki Makaurau, 22–24 August.
 Applications close 2 May.